 If possible, the stinger should be removed.
 For the single sting at home, and if no allergic reaction exists, you can apply cool compresses and monitor your pet closely.
 If an allergic reaction or if stung multiple times your pet should immediately be transported to the hospital.
 No time should be wasted searching for stingers and removing them, since 100% of bee venom is delivered within sixty seconds of being stung.
 Allergic reactions are: low blood pressure, hives, difficulty breathing, itchiness, and possible collapse.
 Most stings are solitary and animals are able to recover.

-Typical treatment for heat stroke in pets include rapid cooling, intense fluid therapy to aid perfusion, rehydration, and finally management of secondary complications that may include coagulopathy, sepsis, severe infection and failure of the kidneys, liver, bone marrow or brain.
+Typical treatment for heat-stroke in pets includes rapid cooling, intense fluid therapy to aid perfusion, rehydration, and finally management of secondary complications that may include coagulopathy, sepsis, severe infection, and failure of the kidneys, liver, bone marrow, or brain.

 Running into the store for "just a minute" can be fatal for a dog in a car.